Glossary of Financial Aid Terms

 Scholarship

-This type of financial award usually does not have to be paid back.
+This type of financial award usually does not have to be repaid.
 It is given to students who demonstrate high achievement in areas such as academics, athletics, music, art, or other disciplines.

 Servicer